 Madison College community members are encouraged to notify Public Safety Services of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students, employees, or guests on campus.
 Public Safety Services has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate and document any situation that may cause a significant emergency or dangerous situation.
 Individuals can report an emergency by contacting Public Safety Services at (608) 245-2222.
 Other methods for reporting crimes and other emergencies are identified in the "Reporting procedures for crimes and emergencies" section found earlier in this report.
-The Director of Public Safety and Risk Management or designee generally confirms the presence of an emergency or dangerous situation involving an immediate threat to the health or safety of the Madison College community in conjunction with key administrative units or personnel, such as Facility Services, the President's Office, the Executive Vice President of Student Affairs & Institutional Effectiveness, the Chief Marketing Officer, Campus Operations Managers, and/or local first-responder agencies, and public health agencies.
+The Director of Public Safety and Risk Management or designee generally confirms the presence of an emergency or dangerous situation involving an immediate threat to the health or safety of the Madison College community in conjunction with key administrative units or personnel, such as Facility Services, the President's Office, the Executive Vice President of Finance & Administration, the Executive Vice President of Student Affairs & Institutional Effectiveness, the Director of Marketing & Public Relations, Director of Communications, Campus Operations Managers, and/or local first-responder agencies, and public health agencies.

-Madison College will immediately notify the college community upon the confirmation of a significant emergency or dangerous situation using the systems described below (and identified in Table 3) to communicate the threat to the college community or to the appropriate segment of the community if the threat is limited to a particular building or segment of the population.
-Whether the message is sent to the college community, or a segment of the community is determined by the primary message creator (as identified in Table 3), including determining the appropriate segment or segments of the college community to receive a notification.
-This may be the Director of Public Safety and Risk Management, Chief Marketing Officer, or designee.
+Madison College will immediately notify the college community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on the campus using the systems described below (and identified in Table 3) to communicate the threat to the college community or to the appropriate segment of the community if the threat is limited to a particular building or segment of the population.
+Whether the message is sent to the college community or a segment of the community is determined by the primary message creator (as identified in Table 3), including determining the appropriate segment or segments of the college community to receive a notification.
+This may be the Director of Public Safety and Risk Management, the Director of Marketing & Public Relations, Director of Communications, or designee.